Tyrrrz/Tyrrrz.me/data/blog/expression-trees/index.md

 Let's digest what just happened here.

-First, we're calling `Expression.Parameter` in order to construct a parameter expression.
-We will be able to use it to resolve the value of a particular parameter.
+First, we're calling `Expression.Parameter(...)` in order to construct a parameter expression.
+We will be able to use it to resolve the value passed to a particular parameter.

-Following that, we are relying on reflection to resolve a reference to the `string.IsNullOrWhiteSpace` method.
-We use `Expression.Call` to create a method invocation expression that represents a call to `string.IsNullOrWhiteSpace` with the parameter resolved by the expression we created earlier.
-To perform a logical "not" operation on the result, we're calling `Expression.Not` to wrap the method call.
+Following that, we are relying on reflection to resolve a reference to the `string.IsNullOrWhiteSpace(...)` method.
+We use `Expression.Call(...)` to create a method invocation expression that represents a call to `string.IsNullOrWhiteSpace(...)` with the parameter resolved by the expression we created earlier.
+To perform a logical "not" operation on the result, we're calling `Expression.Not(...)` to wrap the method call.
 Incidentally, this expression constitutes the condition part of the ternary expression we're building.

-To compose the positive clause, we're constructing an "add" operation with the help of `Expression.Add`.
+To compose the positive clause, we're constructing an "add" operation with the help of `Expression.Add(...)`.
 As the operands, we're providing a constant expression for string `"Greetings, "` and the parameter expression from earlier.

-Then, for the negative clause, we're using `Expression.Constant` to create a `null` constant expression.
+Then, for the negative clause, we're using `Expression.Constant(...)` to create a `null` constant expression.
 To ensure that the `null` value is typed correctly, we explicitly specify the type as the second parameter.

 Finally, we're combining all the above parts together to create our ternary conditional operator.
-If you take a moment to trace what goes into `Expression.Condition`, you will realize that we have essentially replicated the tree diagram we've seen earlier.
+If you take a moment to trace what goes into `Expression.Condition(...)`, you will realize that we have essentially replicated the tree diagram we've seen earlier.

 However, this expression isn't particularly useful on its own.
 Since we've created it ourselves, we're not really interested in its structure — we want to be able to evaluate it instead.

 In order to do that, we have to create an entry point by wrapping everything in a lambda expression.
-To turn it into an actual lambda, we can call `Compile` which will produce a delegate that we can invoke.
+To turn it into an actual lambda, we can call `Compile(...)` which will produce a delegate that we can invoke.

 Let's update the method accordingly: